|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Day 4: Driving home through a marginal risk

-Sunday was a hybrid travel/expedition day through central Missouri on the way home.
+Sunday was a hybrid travel/storm photography day through central Missouri on the way home.
 The same upper dynamics that produced the tornado events in the Plains was ejecting out into the Midwest, with a powerful 100 knot jet at 500mb traversing Missouri and Iowa.
 A decent risk for tornadoes existed up in Iowa and Minnesota, but was too far to reach in time.
 The big negative for Missouri was weak instability as a result of a solid cloud cover.
 Had instability been available, the tornado outbreak of yesterday may have continued into St. Louis, as our wind profiles were very supportive.
 I did not expect to see anything of note, but I stopped in the Sullivan, MO area for a couple of hours to watch the situation evolve.
 As expected, the day was a non-event, so I stopped at the base of the KMOV tower in South County/St. Louis for upward lightning shots.
 The only catch was this faint leader reaching up toward an in-cloud discharge:

 And with that, 2012 Plains trip #1 comes to a close.
-This was by far my best Plains expedition of all time, ranking even higher than 2004.
+This was by far my best Plains trip of all time, ranking even higher than 2004.
 Many intense and memorable intercepts made this one for the books.
-The downside is that I have so much material to go through that compiling the imagery and video for the final chase reports is going to take a long time!
+The downside is that I have so much material to go through that compiling the imagery and video for the final expedition reports is going to take a long time!